 In order to get to the root of your pain, focused intervention on the muscular level is necessary, and here is where massage therapy can really help.

-The most common cause of muscular pain in our upper extremities is muscle overload through repetitive movements.
+The most common cause of muscular pain in your upper extremities is muscle overload through repetitive movements.
 Here are some common jobs that put hand, elbows or arms at risk of such strain:

-As you can see, the risks of muscle over-use in daily life are considerable and the casualties are countless.
+As you can see, the risks of muscle over-use in daily life are considerable and the consequential types of damage are countless.